-This module examines technology and society in relation to three core themes: individual and society, power and inequality and, people and things.
+This module explores the digital revolution and its impact on society.
+Three core sociological themes will lead your investigation: individual and society, power and inequality and, people and things.
 These themes broadly correspond to the sociological ideas and real-life examples presented to you across the four blocks to the module, where you'll consider digital technologies using ideas developed in sociology.
 In these blocks you'll explore:

 Block 1: Everyday Life and the Digital

 This block begins by considering the ‘sociological imagination’, using examples of technology through history, you'll start to understand how the problems individuals face relates to wider issues in society.
 You'll learn and apply sociological ideas such as ‘The Presentation of Self in Everyday Life and Capital' to further explore how people relate to one another on social media.

 You'll begin by thinking about what makes a city smart and go on to consider perspectives on technology, migration and transnational communities.

 This block looks at the issues to do with automation, artificial intelligence and agency.
 This will equip you with the ideas to consider the impacts of automation on individuals and society.

 Block 4: Uses and Abuses of the Digital

 In this final section, we introduce you to the idea of ‘social harm’ and present some issues related to environmental impacts of technology production, cybercrime and cyber security, misinformation, algorithms and inequality and, social media and mental health.